plakich/eca/README.md

 	animation: bounce 1s ease-in forwards;
 }
 ```
-And don't worry: eca keeps accessibility in mind too, so screen readers can
+And don't worry: ECA keeps accessibility in mind too, so screen readers can
 still read your text (that's what the aria-label is there for).

 By the way, you're not limited to a single animation per element.
 The library doesn't change the way CSS works: it just helps it do more.
 So you could still, for instance,